-Edward Snowden Tweeted That The People Behind India's Controversial Biometric System Should Be Arrested
+Edward Snowden Defended The Journalist Who's Under Attack For Exposing The Privacy Holes In India's Biometric ID Program

-Edward Snowden, the former US National Security Agency contractor and whistleblower, has come out in support of the Indian journalist who exposed a huge breach in India's controversial biometric ID program, Aadhaar, and said that the people responsible should be arrested.
+Edward Snowden, the former US National Security Agency contractor and whistleblower, has come out in support of the Indian journalist who exposed a huge breach in India's controversial biometric ID program, Aadhaar, and said the people responsible should be arrested.

-Rachna Khaira, of Chandigarh-based Indian newspaper The Tribune, revealed she was able to buy access to the personal information of nearly 1.2 billion people in the Aadhaar database for just $8.
+Rachna Khaira, of Chandigarh-based Indian newspaper the Tribune, revealed she was able to buy access to the personal information of nearly 1.2 billion people in the Aadhaar database for just $8.
 She was then named in a criminal complaint by the Unique Identification Authority of India (UIDAI), the government body responsible for the data.

-The database contains personal information collected by the Indian government since 2010, including names, ages, addresses, cellphone numbers and iris scans.
-Yet critics have long argued that it compromises privacy and could lead to mass surveillance.
+The database contains personal information collected by the Indian government since 2010, including names, ages, addresses, cell phone numbers, and iris scans.
+Critics have long argued that it compromises privacy and could lead to mass surveillance.

 "I am happy that the concerns relating to the Aadhaar program are being highlighted internationally," Khaira told BuzzFeed News.
 "Mr. Snowden's tweet validates my report, and I thank him for highlighting these concerns."